Magdalen Islands: Tourism

-Tourism is a major component of the islands' economy, as they have many kilometres of white sand beaches and steadily-eroding sandstone cliffs.
+Tourism is a major component of the islands' economy, as they have many kilometres (miles) of white sand beaches and steadily-eroding sandstone cliffs.
 Also, they are a destination for bicycle camping, sea kayaking, windsurfing, and kitesurfing.
 During the winter months, beginning in mid-February, ecotourists visit to observe newborn and young harp seal pups on the pack ice in the Gulf of St. Lawrence, which surrounds the islands.
 However the ice cover has reduced recently and the observation "season" has been cancelled several times.

 Industry

 The island is home to Canadian Salt Company Seleine Mines, which produces road salt for use in Quebec, Atlantic Canada and the United States' eastern seaboard.
 Opened in 1982, the salt mine and plant is located in Grosse-Île and extracts salt from an underground mine 30 m below Grande-Entrée Lagoon.
 It produces 1,000,000 t of salt, and employs 200 people.